shuboxio/shubox.js/README.md

 There's a lot under the hood (bucket setup, signatures, CORS policies) that needs to happen in order to get things working just right.
 We handle all of that stuff via the Shubox service.

 1. [Sign up for an account at Shubox](https://dashboard.shubox.io/sign_up)
-2. [Obtain your "Sandbox" ID from the Shubox dashboard.](https://dashboard.shubox.io/domains/sandbox).
+2. [Obtain your "Sandbox" key from the Shubox dashboard.](https://dashboard.shubox.io/domains/sandbox).
 You'll need this for your Javascript code when you initialize your first Shubox object.

 ## Download the Library